 FDA-approved CAR T cell therapy for acute lymphoblastic leukemia (ALL)

-City of Hope recently announced that it has been certified to administer tisagenlecleucel (commercial name Kymriah) chimeric antigen receptor (CAR) T cell therapy — the first CAR T cell therapy approved by the U.S. Food and Drug Administration (FDA) — to patients up to 25 years of age with B cell precursor acute lymphoblastic leukemia (ALL) that is refractory or in second or later relapse.
+City of Hope announced that it has been certified to administer tisagenlecleucel (commercial name Kymriah) chimeric antigen receptor (CAR) T cell therapy — the first CAR T cell therapy approved by the U.S. Food and Drug Administration (FDA) — to patients up to 25 years of age with B cell precursor acute lymphoblastic leukemia (ALL) that is refractory or in second or later relapse.

 City of Hope is also the only institution in Southern California to currently offer both tisagenlecleucel and axicabtagene ciloleucel (commercial name Yescarta), the second CAR T cell therapy approved by the FDA, solidifying City of Hope’s position as a leader in this newest form of cancer immunotherapy.